© Crown copyright 2020

 From September the guidance on what colleges and providers need to do from the start of autumn sets out, in detail, the steps providers should take to protect their staff and learners with a requirement to undertake full health and safety coronavirus (COVID-19) risk assessments and implement the September reopening protective measures.

 Detailed guidance for training providers and employers

-So that we can support users of this information to be clear on what is changing, and the steps that can be taken, the information in this document is necessarily technical in places.
+To support users of this document to understand what is changing and the steps that should be taken, the information in this document is necessarily technical in places.

 Disruption to training

 Because of illness, caring responsibilities, and operational disruption, apprentices may be unable to attend training, and training providers may be unable to deliver training, over the coming weeks or months.
-This will create significant implications for apprentices and employers, as well as for training providers and end-point assessment organisations whose income may be disrupted.
+This will create significant implications for apprentices and employers, as well as for training providers and EPAOs whose income may be disrupted.

 This may be necessary:

 - for an individual, due to illness or self-isolation, or challenges in getting to their place of employment or location for training provision